chayan1004/SiZuGiftCardShop/replit.md

 - June 29, 2025.
 Comprehensive TypeScript fixes and dependency security improvements
 - June 29, 2025.
 Implemented secure webhook signature verification with crypto HMAC SHA1 and replay protection
 - June 29, 2025.
 Converted email service to Nodemailer SMTP with Mailgun integration and QR code embedding
+- June 29, 2025.
+Enhanced all email templates with fully responsive design for mobile, tablet, and desktop devices
+- June 29, 2025.
+Corrected branding consistency to use "SiZu GiftCard" instead of "SiZu Pay" across all email templates

 ## Recent Production Enhancements